-No. and year of law Short title Extent of amendment or repeal

-14. Insertion of the following sec-

-tion after section 41:

-"41A.
-(1) Notwithstanding the

-provisions of sections 41, 42, 44

-and 47 the Authority may on such

-terms and conditions as it may de-

-termine, issue a licence to provide a

-low power sound broadcasting service.

-(2) The Authority shall prescribe

-the requirements and procedures

-applicable to applications for such

-licences.".

-15. Amendment of section 42-

-(a) by the substitution for subsection

-(1) of the following subsection:

-"(1) [In] Save as provided in

-section 41A in respect of [every

-application] applications for [a] broadcasting [licence] licences

-received by the Authority, a

-notice of which has been pub-

-lished under section 41(6), it

-shall at its discretion hold a

-hearing as provided for in this

-section.";

-(b) by the substitution for paragraph

-(c) of subsection (3) of the follow-

-ing paragraph:

-"(c) the Authority, after having [duly] considered the appli-

-cation, the representations (if

-any) made in accordance

-with the provisions of that

-subsection, the applicant's

-written response thereto (if

-any), any [further] other

-information furnished in

-terms of section 41 and any other evidence [tendered to]

-admitted by the Authority,

-shall within a reasonable

-time grant or refuse the

-application and shall subse-

-quently provide written rea-

-sons for its [ruling] decision

-by notice in the Gazette and

-give notice of the availability of the reasons at the office of

-the Authority.".

-16. Amendment of section 48 by the

-substitution for paragraph (b) of sub-

-section (1) of the following paragraph:

-"(b) have financial interest or interest

-either in voting shares or paid-up

-capital in a private broadcasting

-licensee exceeding twenty per-

-cent. ".

-17. Amendment of sections 48, 49,

-50 and 54 by the substitution of "private commercial" with "commercial",

-wherever it appears.

-wherever it appears.
+- (c) by the insertion after subsection (8) of the following subsection, with subsection (9) becoming subsection (10): - "(9) Save for representations made under subsection (6), the response of the applicant under subsection (8) and such further information as the applicant furnishes under subsection (5) within the period specified under that subsection, no application may be amended or varied and no supplementary or additional documents may be filed after the publication of the notice under subsection (6), except with the written permission of the Authority granted upon application and upon such terms and conditions as Council may determine.". - 14.
+Insertion of the following section after section 41: - "41A.
+(1) Notwithstanding the provisions of sections 41, 42, 44 and 47 the Authority may on such terms and conditions as it may determine, issue a licence to provide a low power sound broadcasting service. - (2) The Authority shall prescribe the requirements and procedures applicable to applications for such licences.". - 15.
+Amendment of section 42-- - (a) by the substitution for subsection (1) of the following subsection:

+- "(1) Save as provided in section 41A in respect of applications for broadcasting licences received by the Authority, a notice of which has been published under section 41 (6), it shall at its discretion hold a hearing as provided for in this section."; - (b) by the substitution for paragraph (c) of subsection (3) of the following paragraph: - "(c) the Authority, after having considered the application, the representations (if any) made in accordance with the provisions of that subsection, the applicant's written response thereto (if any), any other information furnished in terms of section 41 and any other evidence admitted by the Authority. shall within a reasonable time grant or refuse the application and shall subsequently provide written reasons for its decision by notice in the Gazette and give notice of the availability of the reasons at the office of the Authority.". - 16.
+Amendment of section 48 by the substitution for paragraph (b) of subsection (1) of the following paragraph:-- - "(b) have financial interest or interest either in voting shares or paid-up capital in a private broadcasting licensee exceeding twenty percent". - 17.
+Amendment of sections 48, 49, 50 and 54 by the substitution of "private" with "commercial", wherever it appears.".